phoxwupsh/turto/README.md

 ## Deployment

-turto depends on yt-dlp, make sure you have the tools installed, if you haven't done so, you can follow the following steps to install them. turto also supports Docker, see [here](https://github.com/phoxwupsh/turto#if-you-use-docker) if you want to use turto with Docker.
+turto depends on yt-dlp, make sure you have it installed, if you haven't done so, you can follow the following steps to install it. turto also supports Docker, see [here](https://github.com/phoxwupsh/turto#if-you-use-docker) if you want to use turto with Docker.

 ### yt-dlp